 Every decade or so a reproductive technology comes along that revolutionizes infertility treatment.
 Comprehensive Chromosome Screening (CCS) is one such technology.
 The purpose of CCS is to analyze, select and transfer only embryos that have the appropriate number of chromosomes.
-Screening embryos in advance can help achieve higher implantation rates and fewer pregnancy losses, particulary for women 35 or older, couples with muliple-failed IVF cycles or implantation failure, and couples with repeated miscarriages.
-With CCS, the fututre of genetic and embryo screening has arrived.
-RMACT is the only fertilty program in the state of Connecticut to offer CCS.
+Screening embryos in advance can help achieve higher implantation rates and fewer pregnancy losses, particularly for women 35 or older, couples with multiple-failed IVF cycles or implantation failure, and couples with repeated miscarriages.
+With CCS, the future of genetic and embryo screening has arrived.
+RMACT is the only fertility program in the state of Connecticut to offer CCS.

 Aneuploidy is the term used to describe any embryo with either too many or too few chromosomes.
 Most people are not aware that aneuploidy is the cause of greater than 60% of miscarriages, as well as the most likely reason that patients do not get pregnant from an in-vitro fertilization (IVF) cycle.